jedp/lang-2d/README.md

 ## More to do?

 This was fun.
+And really captivated my mind.
+Thanks again, Chris.
+I guess.

 There are probably plenty of other ways to make other optimizations and elaborations, in addition to the ones suggested above.
 It would be interesting to explore what happens when robots don't only modify each other's data but mutate each other's source code directly.
 This would pose some very interesting challenges to a bytecode compiler!
 I'm going to take a break from this for now, though.
-Hopefully in the future we can play more with it.
+Perhaps in the future we can play more with it.

 - Jed